 Kirsten deFur, MPH, is a sexuality educator and trainer specializing in sex-positive educational approaches, teaching about healthy and unhealthy relationships, and preventing sexual and intimate partner violence.
 Since 2001, Kirsten has facilitated workshops in a variety of settings for participants of all ages, especially as an Our Whole Lives facilitator and trainer with the Unitarian Universalist Association.

 Amy Johnson, MSW, LICSW, CSE currently serves as the Our Whole Lives Coordinator for the United Church of Christ.
 She is also a national sexuality educator, author, and consultant, and a trainer for all levels of Our Whole Lives and Sexuality and Our Faith.
 She recently became the first commissioned minister for sexuality education in the UCC.

 Announcements and Resources

-"You're in the Wrong Bathroom!" is the June Goodreads Book Club Pick!
+Love Beyond God is the July Goodreads Book Club Pick!